 Transport from Maldives Airport in Hulhumale to Male

 Maldives international airport is located on Hulhumale, a mostly artificial island close to the island of Male.
-Once you clear customs, it would be best to exchange some money to local currency (rufiyaa), buy a sim card (if you need one, more on that below) and make your way to Male, the capital, via a direct 10-minute ferry boat ride which costs about $2.
+Once you clear customs, it would be best to exchange some money to local currency (rufiyaa), buy a sim card (if you need one, more on that below) and make your way to Male, the capital island of the Maldives, via a direct 10-minute ferry boat ride which costs about $2.
 The boat terminal is on the left side of the airport and the ferry runs frequently until late.

 There’s a cheaper public ferry running from the north-western side of Hulhumale to Male but seeing that you need to catch a bus to get to this part of the island, taking the airport ferry makes more sense.